 - BIM can optimise costs and improve communication between the client and contractor.

-- The The future of BIM in engineering lies in the further development of technologies and the increased use of data analyses.
+- The Future The future of BIM in engineering lies in the further development of technologies and the increased use of data analyses.

 What is BIM and how does it work in engineering?

 The importance of BIM in engineering lies in the fact that it covers the entire life cycle of a project, from planning and construction through to finalisation.
 Maintenance and dismantling.
-BIM enables engineers to store and manage all relevant information about a project in a centralised model, resulting in an improved Efficiency and accuracy.
+BIM enables engineers to store and manage all relevant information about a project in a central model, resulting in improved Efficiency and accuracy.

 Advantages of BIM in project planning and implementation